barticusprime/slim-kit/README.md

 Modules are essentially packages that need to be setup to work with your Slim application.

-Only file names that end with  `.active.php` are loaded by the Starter Kit, so you can deactivate modules easily if you wish to do so.
+Only file names that end with  `.active.php` are loaded by the kit, so you can deactivate modules easily if you wish to do so.

 #### Services & Middleware